 A few years ago, cloud gaming was simply a pipe dream, forcing hopeful gamers without a console to play on their phone.
 Now, though, it’s the best way to play console or even PC quality games without owning dedicated hardware.
 Latency is still an issue, and it likely will be for a few years, but services like Shadow and GeForce Now show that the technology has legs.

 The purest way to play games online without a console is on your phone.
 From Call of Duty Mobile to Hearthstone to Fortnite, there is an increasing number of high-quality, online games available for mobile devices.
 They look pretty great, too, especially if you have a phone with a high refresh rate like the OnePlus 8 Pro.

 Touch controls aren’t the best when playing online, though.
 Even with the push toward bezel-less displays on mobile devices, too much screen real estate is eaten out by your thumbs when using touch controls.
 You can solve that problem without too much money, though.
-Aand accompanying will get the job done for under $100.
+A Xbox One controller and accompanying phone clip will get the job done for under $100.

 Android is definitely the preferred platform for this approach.
 Although iOS has a great selection of games, the support for controllers on Android devices is much wider.

 Although your laptop may not seem like an ideal candidate for online gaming, there are a lot of titles that can run on very little hardware.
 The minimum Fortnite requirements only call for a 2.4GHz i3, 4GB of RAM, and Intel HD 4000 graphics, which are common specs for midrange laptops from a few years ago.